anaskalt/fedra/README.rst

 Overview
 --------

-**fedra** operates by distributing the model training process across multiple nodes.
-Each node trains a local model based on its dataset and shares the model updates with a central aggregator.
-The aggregator then performs federated averaging to update the global model.
-This cycle repeats over several rounds until the model converges or a predetermined number of rounds is completed.
+**Fedra** revolutionizes federated learning by employing a decentralized model.
+Instead of relying on a central aggregator, each node independently trains a model on its data and engages in mutual exchange of model updates with other nodes.
+Local aggregation is then performed on each node, integrating insights from across the network to refine the model.
+This process iterates until the collective model converges or a specified number of rounds is complete.

 Configuration
 =============

-The configuration for **fedra** is straightforward, requiring only the setup of node-specific parameters and network configurations.
-Configuration can be achieved through a simple configuration file (`node.conf`), which specifies the model parameters, training rounds, and P2P network settings.
+Setting up **Fedra** is streamlined and user-friendly.
+The framework requires node-specific configurations, managed via a simple configuration file (`node.conf`).
+This file encapsulates essential parameters such as model details, training rounds, and P2P network settings, ensuring a seamless initiation into the federated learning process.

 Supported Models
 ================